Christo262/Cyrena_App/readme.md

    - Root directory → select your `.csproj`
    - Root namespace
    - Target framework
-	- Connection: Select your newly created Ollama connection
+	- Connection: Select your newly created Ollama or OpenAI connection
 4. Click **Submit**

 Your project will appear in the Projects window.